 Student-Driven: When studying the Roman Empire, students had to draw out a shape to show just how big the Empire got.
 Then, they placed markers on the map and labeled them with specific facts about things that happened in those locations.

 Teacher-Driven: Embedding culture and geography – I create a map and mark where certain things happen, including a brief description, pictures, even videos so students can see what happens where.
 I especially love this when studying celebrations because it allows you to give students an overview of how traditions change around the world.
-I have activities like this for La Navidad, Carnaval, and Semana Santa!
+I have activities like this for La Navidad, Carnaval, Semana Santa, and Cinco de Mayo!

 Prepositions in Spanish and Google Maps